UQ-Trust-Lab/Quper/README.md

 Below we describe each main file in our folder below.

+### Quper_environment.yaml
+Run: conda env create -f Quper_environment.yaml
+This can create all the environments needed for Quper.
 ### src
 #### Main_Quper.py
 Run this file obtain the full output of Quper on the console.